Adam Frederick Goldberg

-- Big Sister Bully: Not as much of a jerkass as Barry, but Erica occasionally berates Adam for his nerdy/geeky demeanor.
+- Big Brother Bully: Well, Big Sister.
+Not as jerkish as Barry, but Erica occasionally berates Adam for his nerdy/geeky demeanor.

 - Bratty Teenage Daughter: Downplayed.
 She's often the most levelheaded of the Goldberg children, but is also the most openly rebellious against Beverly.

 - Butt-Monkey: Not to Barry's extent, but one prime example is in "The Circle of Driving Again", where she's the black sheep in college and constantly hit by a frisbee.